briannaflynn/gene_embedding_analysis/README.md

 ```
 * Input: GO term ID (e.g., GO:0008150).
 * Output: Dictionary of details for the GO term.

-Fetch All GO BP Terms and Gene Counts.
+### fetch_all_go_bp_terms_and_counts

 This function fetches all GO Biological Process terms and their associated gene counts.

 ```python
 term_gene_counts = fetch_all_go_bp_terms_and_counts()
 print(term_gene_counts)
 ```
 * Output: Dictionary where keys are GO term IDs and values are the counts of associated genes.

-Check Shared GO Terms.
+### check_shared_go_terms

 This function checks if two genes share a GO Biological Process term.
 It can also filter based on a threshold for the number of genes sharing the term.

 ```python
 shared = check_shared_go_terms('P38398', 'P04637', n_shared_threshold=10)